What is a green card | Who can apply | How to apply | Interview |

 You must apply for an immigrant visa with your local consulate to come to the United States.
 This process is officially called consular processing.

-If you are considered a public charge your green card application may be denied.
-This rule does not allow people who will depend on certain government assistance to get a green card.
+The public charge rule does not allow people who will depend on certain government assistance to get a Green Card.
 Asylees, refugees, humanitarian parolees, and victims of human trafficking and crime are exempt from this rule. |

 How to apply